gbv/k10plus-subjects/README.md

 If not interested in sources (`$A`) and details of cataloging, reduce the data to PPN, vocabulary and notation:

-    ./classification-subjects.sh > subjects.tsv
+    ./classification-subjects.pl > subjects.tsv

-*This step still needs to be extended by cleanup of invalid notations (<https://github.com/gbv/k10plus-subjects/issues/2>)*
+Invalid notations are emitted to STDERR, add `2>/dev/null` for silence.

 The file `subjects.tsv` contains three columns